APogue/APogue.github.io/_posts/posts/2024-08-13-USAC-is-a-problem.md

 	- Case, case, case

+	- The fact that they won't condemn antisemitic incidents occurring *during protests* is proof that there is a *conflict of interest* with respect to political positions on Israel, and the Palestine-Israel conflict

 - All of the above indicates their behavior is *exclusive*, USAC is *excluding* members of the campus community

 - Their more recent [resolution](https://dailybruin.com/2024/05/07/usac-passes-resolution-calling-for-ucla-chancellor-gene-blocks-resignation) possibly targets the state of Israel rather than Israel's policies